 - If not available, use a reusable towel and replace it when it becomes wet.

-- You can also remove dirt with a wet wipe and then use an alcohol-based hand sanitizer.
+- You can also remove dirt from your hands with a wet wipe and then use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose and mouth with unwashed hands.